beholder-rpa/beholder-iot/README.md

  - VSCode (or your favorite editor)
  - VSCode Remote extension

-It is recommended that front-end (Beholder Cortex) development occur via remotely connecting to a running Raspberry Pi instance via the Visual Studio Code Remote Remote - SSH plugin.
+It is recommended that front-end (Beholder Cortex) development occur on a local machine, or, via remotely connecting to a running Raspberry Pi instance via the Visual Studio Code Remote Remote - SSH plugin.

 > Note: If you've ssh'd into the Beholder before, use ```ssh-keygen -R beholder-01.local``` to clear the previous host key.